 See SSHRC’s Guidelines for Research-Creation Support Materials for more information.

-Attach an electronic copy of all bibliographic references cited in your proposal.
+Attach a PDF of all bibliographic references cited in your proposal.

-If you have included references by the project director, co-applicants or collaborators indicate these in bold font.
+If you have included references by the project director, co-applicants or collaborators indicate these in bold type.

-You may enter up to $20,000 as the amount requested to assist the research team to help in the preparation of the formal application.
+You may enter up to $20,000 as the amount requested to assist the research team to help in the preparation of the Stage 2 application.
 In the Budget Justification section, provide details and justification of the individual costs comprising this total.

-At the Letter of Intent stage, the figures provided need only be estimates of the amounts you anticipate requesting at the formal application stage should you be invited to submit a formal application.
+At Stage 1, the figures provided need only be estimates of the amounts you anticipate requesting at Stage 2 should you be invited to submit an application.
 Partnership Grants are valued at a maximum of $500,000 per year over four to seven years, up to a total of $2.5 million.

 For each budget year (four to seven years), estimate, as accurately as possible, the research, research training and/or research-related costs that you would ask SSHRC to fund through a Partnership Grant.
 All budget costs must conform to the rates and regulations of the applicant (the institution or organization that will manage or administer the funds), and must be fully justified in terms of the needs of the project, including costs for organizing and integrating team activities and for communicating results to audiences, stakeholders and the general public.

-Note that, for Partnership Grants, researchers affiliated with foreign postsecondary institutions can be named as co-applicants, and thereby have access to all eligible research expenditures.
 The Tri-Agency Financial Administration Guide allows for data management and open access-related expenses.
-The guide should be consulted for information on all eligible and ineligible expenses.
+The guide should be consulted for detailed information on all eligible and ineligible expenses.